anukulrathore/Javascript-Interview-Prep/README.md

 o/p -> 012
 ```

-**How do you implement the Module Pattern in JavaScript with private and public methods?**
+**❓How do you implement the Module Pattern in JavaScript with private and public methods?**

 ```javascript
 const CounterModule = (function () {